zsiegel92/Python_Tutoring/README.md

 			>> python app.py

 This command tells Python to execute every line of code written in the `app.py` file.
+Try running this command and, if there are no error messages, navigate to [localhost](localhost:5000).

 ### 2. Running Python Code in the Interactive Console